kaushikmrl/digitrace/README.md

 Simple, Easy, Fast application to make your invoice payments using Crypto.

 ## Description
-An invoice management system based on Solidity, truffle, web3.js and ganache.
+Digitrace is a Blockchain based invoice management created using  Solidity, truffle, node.js , ganache and ganache

 ## Dependencies
 * Node.js